aadarshjr123/Automation-on-whatsapp/README.md

 ## Automation-on-whatsapp

-# Its an code using selenium for the automation of whatsapp application.
+Its an script using selenium for the automation of whatsapp application.

-# Its made for study purpose only.
+Its made for study purpose only.